t10ko/hooking-api/README.md

 This is the alias of hook with one difference.

 When you call hook on a function that already has been hooked you will hook the hooked version *(ahahaha)*, not the original one.
-This is because in other case you'll lose all the changes done before.
+I made like this, because in other case you'll lose all the changes done before.

 **reHook** is for hooking that function from 0.
 You will replace all changes done before.